Gonagala massacre: Eyewitness accounts

 One survivor, Herath Mudiyansalege Premasiri, a 29-year-old farmer, gave a description of the events that happened around him.

 "We finished late and went to bed.
 There were about 15 of us, relatives and friends who came to help us for the alms-giving.
 I was sleeping alone in my room.
 Around 2 am I heard a group of people banging on the door.
 They later broke into the house."

 He survived by hiding under his bed, but 14 other people who stayed at his home on that day were killed by LTTE cadres.

 Another resident of the village, who was a home guard, had been on duty at a checkpoint further away.
 When he returned home in the morning, he found his pregnant wife, two children (ages six and eight), his father, mother, sister and brother-in-law dead.

 Popular culture

+The 2010 documentary Unholy Ground, produced by Culture Unplugged, depicts six survivors of the massacre and how they came to terms with it.

-This incident and the immediate aftermath is depicted in the Sinhala language war-drama film "Gamani (2011)".
+This incident and the immediate aftermath is depicted in the 2011 Sinhala language war-drama film "Gamani (2011)".